Marvellous mountains you can climb in one day

 Danita Delimont/Alamy Stock Photo

 Hungary’s highest point, Kékes, stands 3,326 feet (1,014m) tall.
 As it’s only 62 miles (100km) outside Budapest, the mountain can be conquered on a day trip, and you’ll be back in the capital for a hearty goulash dinner.
-Committed walkers can walk 11 miles (17.7km) to the top from the nearby town of Gyöngyös – or cheat and slash the distance to just a few footsteps by driving to the very top.
+Committed walkers and cyclists can ascend 11 miles (17.7km) to the peak from the nearby town of Gyöngyös – or cheat and slash the distance to just a few footsteps by driving to the very top.

 However, when you get to the top of Kékes, you can add another 577 feet (176m) to your altitude by riding the lift to the top of the Soviet-era TV tower.
-Catch your breath and stop for a snack and a glass of local wine (produced on the sunnier side of Kékes) in the bar.
+Catch your breath and stop for a snack and a glass of local wine – produced south of Kékes – in the bar.
 If you come in winter, you can even ski down the mountain.

 Alexcpt_photography/Shutterstock